bbqsrc/static_init/README.md

 - destructors without priority are the first called;
 - destructors with priority 65535 are the last called.

+# Panics

+If `debug-assertions` is enabled or feature `debug_order` is passed:
+- accesses to statics from a point not sequenced after its initialization
+ - accesses to statics from a point not sequenced before its drop will cause a panic.
+ - lazy static initialization that cylicly depends on themself will cause a panic.(without debug assertion the program will enter an infinite loop, this is also the case of types declared `std::lazy::*` or lazy_static crate)

 # Safety

   Any access to lazy statics are safe.

-  If `debug-assertions` is enabled or feature `debug_order` is passed accesses to statics from a point not sequenced after its initialization or before its drop will cause a panic.

   If neither `debug-assertions` nor feature `debug_order` are enabled accesses to statics that are not initialized will cause undefined behavior (Unless this access happen